-Possible Consequences of a Felony Conviction
+What are the Possible Consequences of a Felony Conviction?

 The possible consequences you may face if convicted of a felony include probation, a fine, driver’s license suspension, community service, substance abuse classes, or jail time depending on the result of the testing or conviction and whether there are prior convictions on your record.

 There are possibly collateral consequences as well.
 For instance, certain criminal convictions make you ineligible for some types of government assistance, including housing, food and federal loan or grant assistance, disqualify you from voting or serving in some of the armed forces, and make you ineligible for adopting a child.